Destroying superconductivity in thin films with an electric field

 We are now in position to discuss the numerical results derived from the solution of the full GL equation \eqref{Eq:gapequation}, which are presented in fig.~\ref{Fig:gapflowwithE}.
 Fig.~\ref{Fig:gapflowwithE} a) displays the critical current of the wire, i.e.~the maximal current that the superconductor can sustain \cite{tinkham2004introduction}, $\mathcal{I}_{\mathrm{c}}$ against the applied electric field at the material boundaries, $E_{0}$, for various temperatures.
-In GL theory, $\mathcal{I}_{\mathrm{c}} \propto \Delta^{3}$; in our inhomogeneous situation, we take $\mathcal{I}_{\mathrm{c}} \propto (\Delta_{\mathrm{av.}})^{3}$ \footnote{Replacing $(\Delta_{\mathrm{av.}})^3$ with $(\Delta^3)_{\mathrm{av.}}$ gives broadly the same result as the profiles are only weakly dependent on $z$.}.
+In GL theory, $\mathcal{I}_{\mathrm{c}} \propto \Delta^{3}$; in our inhomogeneous situation, we take $\mathcal{I}_{\mathrm{c}} \propto (\Delta_{\mathrm{av.}})^{3}$ \footnote{$(\Delta_{\mathrm{av.}})^3$ is almost equivalent to $(\Delta^3)_{\mathrm{av.}}$, as the profiles are weakly dependent on $z$.}.
 As displayed, the presence of a strong electric field weakens superconductivity and eventually leads to a vanishing $\mathcal{I}_{\mathrm{c}}$ which corresponds to a superconducting to normal phase transition (i.e.~$\Delta(z) \rightarrow 0$).
 The numerical simulations reproduce the qualitative behaviour of the experiments \cite{DeSimoni_2020} at low temperatures.
-For $T \lesssim T_{\mathrm{c}}$, we find strong agreement with experiment \cite{SM} as expected.
+This should be expected, since the GL approach to superconductivity is expected to be accurate for $T \lesssim T_{\mathrm{c}}$.
+For larger temperatures, our GL model is only expected to reproduce the qualitative features of superconductive transport, as seen in Fig.~\ref{Fig:gapflowwithE} a).

 From the numerical data for $\mathcal{I}_{\mathrm{c}}$ we observe a small asymmetry in the critical electric field between positive and negative choices for the electrodes.
 This is evident from the equation of motion for the gap \eqref{Eq:gapequation} as the chemical potential term, $q \varphi$, is not symmetric under $E_{0} \rightarrow -E_{0}$.
 Such an asymmetry also seems to be present in the experimental data, but the effect is significantly stronger than what we predict.
 It remains to be demonstrated experimentally whether this is a real effect, as this would point to additional terms missing from our modified GL free energy \eqref{Eq:Freenergy}.